NissyHavilah/Social-Media-Analytics-using-MYSQL/README.md

 Hashtags: Managing hashtags that users follow and use.
 Bookmarks: Allowing users to bookmark posts.

-It demonstrates the clear connections and interactions between various social media activities.
+It demonstrates clear connections and interactions between various social media activities.
 My approach aims to provide a straightforward and accurate representation of  relationships within a social media platform, ensuring an effective integration with the frontend.